 § 10104.
 Response to Demand.
-Within twenty (20) days after service of a Pre-Screening Complaint pursuant to this chapter demand for arbitration, the respondent or respondents defendant or defendants shall file an response Answer to the Pre-Screening Complaint pursuant to this chapter demand for arbitration and serve it upon the claimant or claimants' petitioner or petitioners, or their attorney.
-The response shall identify any defenses then known to the defendant or defendants' respondent or respondents.
-If a defendant respondent fails to file a response, then the claimant or claimants' petitioner or petitioners may proceed in default to Pre-Screening appoint an arbitration panel pursuant to § 10108 of this Chapter.
+Within twenty (20) days after service of a Pre-Screening Complaint pursuant to this chapter demand for arbitration, the respondent or respondents defendant or defendants shall file an response Answer to the Pre-Screening Complaint pursuant to this chapter demand for arbitration and serve it upon the claimant or claimants petitioner or petitioners, or their attorney.
+The response shall identify any defenses then known to the defendant or defendants respondent or respondents.
+If a defendant respondent fails to timely file an answer a response, then the claimant or claimants petitioner or petitioners may proceed in default to Pre-Screening appoint an arbitration panel pursuant to § 10108 of this Chapter.

 § 10105.
 Applicability of Statute of Limitations.
-A claim shall be waived and forever barred as against a respondent if on the date the Pre-Screening Complaint demand is served the applicable statute of limitations would bar the claim.
+A claim shall be waived and forever barred as against a defendant respondent if on the date the Pre-Screening Complaint demand is filed served the applicable statute of limitations would bar the claim.

-§ 10106.
+1 § 10106.
 Standard of Care.
-The prevailing standard of duty, practice, or care by a reasonable physician in the same field practicing medicine in the community at the time of the alleged malpractice shall be the standard applied in the Pre-Screening, arbitration, and trial.

-§ 10107.
-Medical Malpractice Pre-Screening Administration of Arbitration.
+The prevailing standard of duty, practice, or care by a reasonable physician in the same field practicing medicine in the community at 2 3 the time of the alleged malpractice shall be the standard applied in the Pre-Screening, arbitration, and trial provided that it shall be an affirmative defense that can be 4 disputed for a physician who in good faith with the informed consent in writing of 5 the patient, provided care in another specialty because of the unavailability of a 6 practitioner on island who offers said specialty, when the failure to provide said care 7 8 would have adverse consequences for the patient.
+9 10107.
+Administration of Medical Malpractice Pre-Screening 10 Arbitration.
 The Association shall administer a proceeding filed under this Chapter.
-The administrative expense shall be as agreed to by the parties and the Association, or as may be provided by the Association.
-The administrative costs shall be equally shared by the parties subject to an award of costs by the panel as provided in § 10130 herein.

-1 (a) Prior to the filing for a Medical Malpractice Pre-Screening, a claimant 2 shall provide no less than a forty-five (45) day notification to a Healthcare Provider 3 for whom a complaint of medical malpractice is claimed against, of his or her intent 4 to file for a Pre-Screening.
-5 (b) Nothing herein shall prohibit a healthcare provider from exercising his or 6 her right to expressions of sympathy or benevolence relating to the pain, suffering, 7 or death of a patient involved in the incident with the health professional, to the 8 patient or the family of the patient, which is inadmissible as evidence of an admission 9 of liability in any civil action or any arbitration proceedings pursuant to the Medical 10 Malpractice Reform Act of 1975 codified in §11112 of Chapter 11, Title 10, Guam 11 Code Annotated.
-12 (c) Immediately following receipt of a Pre-Screening Complaint pursuant to 13 this Chapter, the Superior Court of Guam, shall seal the case and refer the matter to 14 a Judge for Pre-Screening.
-15 (d) A Pre-Screening shall be conducted promptly upon notice in writing to all 16 parties and their counsel.
-The Pre-Screening shall be held in camera.
-Pre-Screening 17 shall examine, but not be limited to the following: 18 (1) Testimony of witnesses which may be taken remotely by telephone , 19 videoconference, or any other electronic means.
-20 (2) Any findings of fact and decisions made by Guam health licensing 21 boards on the same subject of the complaint.
-22 (3) Expert witness affidavits submitted by both claimant and defendant 23 from a medical professional in the same or similar field, licensed to 24 practice on Guam or any other U.S. jurisdictions, that attest to whether 25 or not there may be a breach in the standard of care pursuant to § 10104 26 of this chapter.
+11 The administrative expense shall be as agreed to by the parties and the Association, 12 or as may be provided by the Association.
+The administrative costs shall be equally shared by the parties subject to an award of costs by the panel as provided in § 10130 13 14 herein 15 (a) A Pre-Screening shall be conducted promptly upon notice in writing to all parties and their counsel.
+Pre-Screening shall examine, but not be limited to the 16 17 following: 18 (1) Testimony of witnesses which may be taken remotely by telephone, videoconference, or any other electronic means.
+19 20 (2) Any findings of fact and decisions made by Guam health licensing 21 boards on the same subject of the complaint.
+(3) Expert witness testimony or affidavits submitted by both claimant 22 and defendant from a medical professional in the same or similar field, 23 24 licensed to practice on Guam or any other U.S. jurisdictions, that attest 25 to whether or not there may be a breach of the standard of care pursuant to § 10106 of this chapter.
+26